perymimon/portfolio/projects/falling-sand/2/README.md

 Another thing.

 In the previous implementation, we simply defined a color for "sand" in the draw function.
 However, with the introduction of multiple materials, we need to assign a distinct range of colors to each material to ensure they are easily distinguishable from one another.
-This involves selecting specific hues or shades for each material type so that they can be visually differentiated

-### Color Coding

-Define that above the the `FrameEngine` and update the `grid.draw` to use it. we use that color to assign hues to materials for visual distinction:

 ```javascript
 const symbols = 'ASW' // Air, Sand, Water